AkashKhatrii/Git_Practice/README.md

 3. Open github and created a new repo, copied its url
 4. Ran `git remote add origin {url}` to set the remote repo as the newly created repo
 5. Ran `git add .` to add all the untracked files to the staging area
-6. `git commit` to commit changes to the remote repo, as all the changes I was doing were on my local machine.
+6. `git commit` to commit changes to the local repo
+7. `git push origin main` to commit the changes to the `main` branch of the `origin`